Product photography composition is about emphasising your subject to draw the viewer’s eyes towards it.

 According to the diagonal rule, we should place the important elements of the picture along diagonal lines.

 The lines help guide the viewers’ eyes from the frame to the product, placing emphasis on the most important element of the scene.

 Diagonal lines are a simple, yet effective way to breathe life and energy into a static composition.

 8. Shoot From a Top-Down Perspective for a Unique View

 A top-down or flat lay perspective is a great compositional technique to show off your products.
 The top-down viewpoint offers a unique look at a product.

 We are used to seeing products at a 45-degree or straight-on angle.
 A flat lay photograph makes products look more exciting and unique.

 It’s a powerful look, intensified by a blurry, out-of-focus background.

-This is a favourite for simple items where one side is the most synonymous, such as food photography.
-The best things is, the table or floor offers space to beef up the scene with extra items, creating a story rathe than a plain image.
+This perspective is often used in food photography.
+The flat space offers an opportunity to spice up the scene with extra items, creating a story rather than a plain image.